President Trump Bans Transgender People From Serving In U.S. Military

 He went on to say that U.S. military branches must “be focused on decisive and overwhelming victory” and that allowing transgender individuals to serve would be costly and burdensome.

-In July 2016, former Defense Secretary Ash Carter declared that transgender soldiers could serve openly and no longer be discharged solely for being transgender.
-He gave the military one year to determine how to best integrate transgender members–including how to provide medical care.
-The Boston Globe notes that, at the time of the ban was lifted, there were already thousands of transgender people serving in the military, however, they were forced to exist under the “don’t ask, don’t tell” veil of secrecy that lesbian, gay and bisexual military members lived under until they were allowed to openly serve in 2011.
+In July of 2016, former Defense Secretary Ash Carter declared that transgender soldiers could serve openly and no longer be discharged solely for being transgender.
+He gave the military one year to determine how to best integrate transgender members, including how to provide medical care.
+The Boston Globe notes that at the time of the ban was lifted, there were already thousands of transgender people serving in the military; however, they were forced to exist under the “don’t ask, don’t tell” veil of secrecy that lesbian, gay, and bisexual military members lived under until they were allowed to openly serve in 2011.

 After consultation with my Generals and military experts, please be advised that the United States Government will not accept or allow……